Close

 Comprehensive Service Framework

 The eVisa platform provided by the Nationality, Passport and Residence Affairs enables you to check visa eligibility, track application status, make payments, correct applications, and extend your visa.
-From tourist visa applications for experiencing the Bahrain Grand Prix to business visa processing for Gulf market expansion, we provide authoritative guidance across all visa categories including tourist eVisas valid for 14 to 90 days, business eVisas allowing up to 90 days stay, and family visit eVisas permitting up to 90 days.
-The Golden Residency Visa offers the opportunity to live permanently in Bahrain with family members, employment rights, and multiple unrestricted entries.
+From tourist visa applications for experiencing the Bahrain Grand Prix to business visa processing for Gulf market expansion, we provide authoritative guidance across all visa categories including tourist eVisas valid for 14 days to 1 year, business eVisas allowing up to 90 days stay, and family visit eVisas permitting up to 90 days.
+The Golden Residency Visa offers a 10-year renewable long-term residency in Bahrain with family members, employment rights, and multiple unrestricted entries.

 Strategic positioning as the Gulf's business hub makes Bahrain an essential destination for professionals, while its rich cultural heritage attracts discerning travelers seeking authentic Arabian experiences.